cemu-project/cemu_graphic_packs/docs/index.md

 ### What's recommended?

+It's recommended to download all the graphic packs.
+This [archive](https://github.com/slashiee/cemu_graphic_packs/archive/master.zip) contains all of them.

 If you want higher quality, [Quality](https://github.com/slashiee/cemu_graphic_packs/tree/master/Quality) is the way to go.

 If you want better performance, [Performance](https://github.com/slashiee/cemu_graphic_packs/tree/master/Performance) is the way to go.